davidxw/power-platform-azure-vnet-demo/README.md

 * `policyArmId` - the resource ID of the `NetworkInjection` Enterprise Policy.
 This is required to connect the Power Platform environment to the Azure VNet.
 * `containerAppNoauthFQDN` - the FQDN of the unprotected Container App.
 This is required to set up a custom connector to call the API.
 * `containerAppauthFQDN` - the FQDN of the protected Container App.
 This is required to set up the HTTP with Microsoft Entra ID (preauthorized) connector to call the API.
+* `containerAppAuthAppId` - the the Entra ID app registration ID for the protected Container App.
+This is required to set up the HTTP with Microsoft Entra ID (preauthorized) connector to call the API.
 * `blobServiceEndpoint` - the blob service endpoint of the storage account.
 This is required to set up a Blob Storage connector

 ### 3. Connect your Power Platform environment to the Azure VNet using PowerShell